AbdullmenemFayez/Data-Structure-course-2022-2023/1.ArrayList/README.md

 ### Problem 11

-create a java methode called smallerNumbersThanCurrent Given the array nums, for each nums[i] find out how many numbers in the array are smaller than it.
+create a java method called smallerNumbersThanCurrent Given the array nums, for each nums[i] find out how many numbers in the array are smaller than it.
 That is, for each nums[i] you have to count the number of valid j's such that j != i and nums[j] < nums[i].

 Return the answer in an array.